-The means of preventing land contamination should be addressed.
+The means of preventing land contamination (within the meaning of the Queensland Environmental Protection Act 1994) should be addressed.
 Methods proposed for preventing, recording, containing and remediating any contaminated land should be outlined.
 Intentions should be stated concerning the classification (in terms of the Queensland Contaminated Land Register) of land contamination on the land, processing plant site and product storage areas after proposal completion.